WolffRuoff/WolffRuoff/README.md

 <br>

 ## About Me

 Hi, I'm Ethan.
-I'm a senior at Muhlenberg College double majoring in Business Administration and Computer Science with a minor in Innovation and Entrepreneurship.
-I aspire to help companies reach their full potential by updating and creating new technologies specifically purposed to improve the efficiency and productivity within the organization.
+After graduating from Muhlenberg College, Magna Cum Laude, with a double major in Computer Science and Business Administration and a minor in Innovation and Entrepreneurship, I am now pursuing a Master of Science in Computer Science from Columbia University.
 <br>

-The pandemic has been an interesting time for me.
-While I did have to leave my study abroad program early, I did gain the extra time to learn tons of new skills including:

-- Javascript
-- Genetic Algorithms
-- SEO
-- Drawing in Illustrator
-- SVG Animation
-- 3D Printing
-- Raspberry Pi
+This summer, I'm interning at Vanguard as an Application Developer where I'm learning tons of great skills including AWS!
 <br>

 ## Connect With Me